a-morales/kwm/README.md

 The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands
 to be executed when *Kwm* starts.
 This file can be used to blacklist applications and specify
-other settings, as well as run any command not restricted to *Kwmc*.
+a variety of settings, as well as run any command not restricted to *Kwmc*.

 A sample config can be found within the [examples](examples) directory.